donomii/ID115/README.md

 * Add option to spam every watch within range
 * Implement longer messages (requires fiddling with the multi-message vendor format)
+* Probe devices in parallel?
+* Notify all devices that match some criteria